Is the IB compatible with other curricula?

 How are parents involved at RWA?

-The Parents Association of RWA (PARIS) plays an active role in school life.
-PARIS has an office in school and a core group meets at least twice a week to plan events, arrange fundraising activities, sell pre-used school uniforms and meet with other parents.
+The Parents Association of RWA (PARWA) plays an active role in school life.
+PARWA has an office in school and a core group meets at least twice a week to plan events, arrange fundraising activities, sell pre-used school uniforms and meet with other parents.
 In addition, most Early Years classes have reading parents who help with the reading programme and every class in the Primary School has a class representative chosen from amongst the parents.

 Do Primary and Secondary students meet during the school day?

 No. Primary and Secondary classrooms are separate, class timing is slightly different and break and lunch times are not the same.
 Start and end of day routines and meeting points are also different.
 Only our supervised optional bus service is shared.

 How does break and lunch work at RWA?

 All students have two recess times during the school day.
 Generally, break is 20 minutes early in the day and provides an opportunity for outdoor play, a bathroom break, a drink and a snack.
 Lunch is 40 minutes, later in the day and is divided into recreation time and eating time.
 Students from KG1 to Grade 1 are expected to bring snack and lunch from home in an insulated lunch box, Grade 2 students upwards may bring snack and lunch from home or elect to buy them from a range of healthy options available from the cafeteria.

 How can I prepare my child for the start of school at RWA?